dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 *Vampire Sorcerer*
 Perception=2, stealth=5, damaged by bright light, dark vision, cowardly, emboldened by player blind, tier 2.
 This enemy constantly emits an invisible gas that causes the spaces it occupies to be Dark.
 This gas also blinds the player when it occupies their space.
 "For a fresh vampire, embracing what they have become begins with embracing darkness.
-Such creatures carry it with them wherever they go, and will use it to hide and to hunt.
+Such creatures carry it with them wherever they go, and will use it to hide and to hunt."

+*Vampire Noble*
+Armed, armored, dominates outlaws, monologues, shouts, perception=1, dark vision, damaged by bright light, tier 3.
+"Nobles are often the target of a vampire curse.
+Combat training, expensive weapons and armor, and artful command of men are all useful to a vampire."

 **Wolves**:
 Found in: forest, cave.